MicrosoftDocs/msteams-docs/msteams-platform/task-modules-and-cards/what-are-cards.md

 ### Adaptive Cards form completion

+> [!NOTE]
+> * The latest update on Adaptive Cards form completion will be generally available (GA) by

+[Add the date]

 Form completion message is added to the Adaptive Cards.
-It is a visual informational feedback message that appears when card action completes.
 This includes the error message that appears while sending a response to the Bot.
 In addition to the error message, the system also shows the success message when you submit a response to the Bot.

-You can see two types of feedback messages.
+You can see two types of messages:

-Error: If there is an error while sending a response to bot, **Something went wrong, Try again** message appears.
+* **Error**: If there is an error while sending a response to bot, **Something went wrong, Try again** message appears.

 ![Error message](~/assets/images/Cards/error-message.png)

-Success: When your response to bot is successfully sent, **Your response was sent to the app** appears.
+* **Success**: If your response to bot is successfully sent, **Your response was sent to the app** appears.

 ![Success message](~/assets/images/Cards/success-message.png)

 **Message response in mobile**

 The message appears at the bottom of the Adaptive Card.
-You can select Close or switch chat to dismiss the message.
+You can select **Close** or switch chat to dismiss the message.

 ![Mobile interface](~/assets/images/Cards/mobile-adaptive-cards-form.png)